Itsnaeem/Dice-Project-Client/README.md

 ## Step 3: Deploy and Monitor

 With the GitHub Actions workflows configured, any push to the `main` branch will trigger the CI/CD pipeline, building your Docker images, deploying them to your VM, and sending a deployment notification via Gmail.

+After this I receive the notification on my email if the job is running, deployed & failed.

 ###### comment